MezonHub/xco-blockchain/x/project/spec/01_state.md

 the project.

 **TxHash**: a value usually set by ixo-cellnode if it is the component that is creating the project.
-If creating a project using `ixod`, the value of this field is not very relevant.
+If creating a project using `xcod`, the value of this field is not very relevant.

 **Status**: indicates the project's current status, which in turn dictates the